sitraka-/decolonial-futures/design-as-cosmological-expression.md

     <style>.mother header:after { content: "George Clinton (Dr Funkenstein), 1977-1999 — P-Funk Mothership"; }</style>
     <h1 class="NT" style="font-family:'HND' !important;text-transform: uppercase !important;line-height: 0.9;font-size: 6rem !important;" >Between Speculations & Realities</h1>
     <aside class="notes">
         Speculations are ways of working within realities differently.
 By imagining the world otherwise, we expose the assumptions that structure the present.
-A shift in movement, a distortion of sound, an unfamiliar interface—these speculative gestures do not point toward distant futures.
-They ask what becomes visible when something breaks, when the normal is unsettled. <br><br>The work I'll be showing tries to engage with these tensions to maybe reveal a space for change.
+Speculative gestures do not point toward distant futures.
+They ask what becomes visible when something breaks, when the normal is unsettled. <br><br>The work I'll be showing tries to engage with these tensions to maybe one day reveal a space for change.
     </aside>
 </section>